Haven season 2: Production

 On October 7, 2010, Syfy announced that Haven would begin production on a thirteen-episode second season to begin airing July 15, 2011.
 On March 22, 2011, SyFy announced that they would air a Christmas special of Haven during season two.

 Jason Priestley directed the ninth episode and guest starred in a four-episode arc as Chris Brody, a handsome but anti-social marine biologist who is forced to deal with an affliction most would consider a blessing.
 Vinessa Antoine had a recurring role as Evidence "Evi" Ryan, a former con-artist and Duke's estranged wife.

 Syfy premiered the season premiere at San Diego Comic Con during the network's screening panel two months prior to its premiere date.

-Adam "Edge" Copeland guest starred as Dwight Hendrickson, a shrewd longtime Haven resident and a former Army Ranger felled by a supernatural affliction in Afghanistan who puts his tactical skills to use in Haven as the mysterious "Cleaner."
-Originally going to be a guest, Copeland was instead promoted to recurring after his role was expanded to four episodes.
-Cristián de la Fuente also guest starred as Cornell, a straight-laced, conservative, mild-mannered banker who is hiding a dark and shocking double life.
+Adam Copeland starred as Dwight Hendrickson, a shrewd longtime Haven resident and a former Army Ranger felled by a supernatural affliction in Afghanistan, who puts his tactical skills to use in Haven as the mysterious "Cleaner."
+Originally signed for a four episode guest role, Copeland was instead promoted to a full time cast member.
+Cristián de la Fuente also guest starred as Cornell, a straight-laced, conservative, mild-mannered banker, who is hiding a dark and shocking double life.

 Season 2 also included the stand-alone Christmas episode "Silent Night" which was later included in the DVD/Blu-ray release as a bonus feature.
 However, that release omitted the Teagues' narration.